mstocco/mariostoc.co/content/traininglog/20220605-ironman2022-12weeksout.md

 First 300m proved to have fatigue in my lats but I found a bit of a rhythm after that.
 I messed up the 7 x 200m rounds by swimming just 25m easy in between.
 I caught my mental gaffe on the seventh rep and after the "cooldown", I ripped off another 150m to make up the shortfall.

 ![Swim](/assets/jpg/swim-20220608.jpeg)

 Overall, this may not have been the swim that I had on [Monday](javascript:flick('mon');), but I had moments during the 200m sets where I was feeling good.
 2pm is still the best time to swim at Crystal Pool as far as lane space is concerned.

-Pinkie toe and surrounding area are tired and a bit sore after the swim today.
+Noted before leaving the pool, my pinkie toe and surrounding area are tired and a bit sore after the swim today.

 <!---->